-Shrimp paste (aka shrimp sauce) is a paste made with fermented shrimp and salt.
-It is used a lot in Asian cooking to flavour curries, broths, braised dishes, steamed dishes and fried rice and is very high in umami-ness.
+Shrimp paste (aka shrimp sauce) is a very salty paste made with fermented shrimp and salt.
+It is used a lot in Asian cooking to flavor curries, broths, braised dishes, steamed dishes, and fried rice and is very high in umami-ness.

-Shrimp paste is used in many different ways in Asian cooking and is an ingredient that doesn't have a distinct flavour that can be instantly identified unless you are using it on it’s own.
+It is used in many different ways in Asian cooking and is an ingredient that doesn't have a distinct flavor that can be instantly identified unless you are using it on its own.